THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 There are a lot of questions about this type of retirement account.

-The truth it is, investing in it is one of the best things you can do for your future self.
+Investing in it is one of the best things you can do for your future self.

 Table of Contents